If you can't find your answer here, please contact one of our staff members for assistance!

 The Team Captain is the main contact between the Intramural Sports office and their team.
 Before each league begins, a captain’s meeting will take place for captains, teammates, and free agents to hear about rule changes or other important details related to the sport; attendance by a team representative is required each season.

 Team Captains are responsible for their team’s knowledge of the rules and sportsmanship requirements.
-They are responsible for notifying the Intramural Sports office two (2) business days in advance of any cancelations during the season and will be responsible for any forfeit fees incurred by their team.
+They are responsible for notifying the Intramural Sports office of any cancelations during the season and will be responsible for any forfeit fees incurred by their team.

 When and where do I play?

-Schedules for each league are posted on the IMLeagues website.
+Schedules for each league are posted in the Intramural Sports program on the Recreation Portal.
 Schedules are published after the Captain’s Meeting for each sport has taken place.
-Teams will be notified through IMLeagues (email, push notification to app, text message) when the schedule is available.
-The IMLeagues app is a free resource of participants to access their game schedules, results, and any announcements such as cancellations or playoff meetings.
+Teams will be notified through email when the schedule is available.
+The Intramural Sports section is a one stop shop for participants to access their game schedules, results, and any announcements such as cancellations or playoff meetings.

 How many teams can I play with?